 - Finally, a New Brunswick Scheduling Committee—comprised of faculty administrators and faculty from all New Brunswick schools—was created to provide guidance on faculty scheduling procedures.

-The Office of Scheduling and Space Management has worked with the academic departments to use historical student registration data and school and departmental curricula to create "course combinations" and "academic blocks."
+The Office of Academic Scheduling and Instructional Space has worked with the academic departments to use historical student registration data and school and departmental curricula to create "course combinations" and "academic blocks."
 An example of an academic block is a set of electives that a department wants to offer at non-conflicting times, so students in that department can choose two or more of them.
 Course combinations are common sets of courses that a certain number of students take in a given semester.
 CourseAtlas schedules these courses "conflict-free," enabling students to take that combination of courses and continue their progress toward their degree.
-The Office of Scheduling and Space Management has worked with schools and departments to create over 5,000 "course combinations" and "academic blocks," which will reduce bottlenecks created by conflicting courses that impact students' time-to-degree.
+The Office of Academic Scheduling and Instructional Space has worked with schools and departments to create over 5,000 "course combinations" and "academic blocks," which will reduce bottlenecks created by conflicting courses that impact students' time-to-degree.

 In 2015, Rutgers–New Brunswick created a comprehensive data model to analyze course-related travel patterns, and this model has been run each successive semester to measure the effectiveness of the University's efforts to reduce student travel.
 As part of Rutgers' overall Student Experience Improvement Initiative (SEII), the University has reduced student travel by nearly 25,000 trips per week since 2015.
 This data model will be used to continue to make refinements to CourseAtlas, as part of our overall goal to reduce unnecessary course-related travel.
 In addition, the University will continue to track our students' time-to-degree, course enrollments, departments' access to more appropriate classrooms, as well as feedback from students and academic units, to measure the effectiveness of the CourseAtlas project.